mehtaharsh16/daniel.feldroy.com/posts/2009-03-day-3-pycon-09-talks-im-attending.md

 *This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/03/day-3-pycon-09-talks-im-attending.html)*.

-<ul><li>How AlterWay releases web applications using zc.buildout.</li><li>A winning combination: Plone as a CMS, your favorite Python web framework as a frontend</li><li>Using Sphinx and Doctests to provide Robust Documentation</li><li>Designing a web framework: Django's design decisions</li></ul>I also plan to attend NASA BOF at 4 p.m and likely the odd Django and Pinax BOF that springs up.
+- How AlterWay releases web applications using zc.buildout.
+- A winning combination: Plone as a CMS, your favorite Python web framework as a frontend
+- Using Sphinx and Doctests to provide Robust Documentation
+- Designing a web framework: Django's design decisions

+I also plan to attend NASA BOF at 4 p.m and likely the odd Django and Pinax BOF that springs up.